Implicit personality theory: Attribution theory

 Attribution theory describes how people view trait stability in another person.
 This theory does not deal exclusively with traits, but rather describes a general worldview a person takes in life.
 The two main attribute theories are entity theory and incremental theory.
 People who exhibit entity theory tend to believe that traits are fixed and stable over time and across situations.
 When making judgments about a person's behavior, they are inclined to emphasize the traits of that person.
 Moreover, entity theorists tend to make assumptions about others' traits based on a limited sample of their behaviors.
 Incremental theorists believe that traits are more dynamic and can vary over time.
 They also place less significance on traits when interpreting another person's actions, focusing rather on other types of mediators that may be influencing their behavior.
 The biggest distinguishing factor between these two theories is that entity theorists tend to make stronger and broader inferences from traits than incremental theorists do.
 This distinction holds true even when there are situational explanations for the observed behavior, and when the behavior is unintentional.
 Because entity theorists believe that traits are stable over time, they are more confident in attributing a person's behavior to their traits.

+Research on child development also finds that implicit theories tend to influence flexibility of social judgements.
+Children who hold entity theories tend to interpret behaviours in a global, rigid manner, commonly making general inferences about a person based on limited information.
+Further, children generalize negative behaviour more heavily and are less willing to change these judgements when presented new evidence.
+Alternatively, Children who hold incremental theories show greater flexibility, and more consideration to situational explanations, updating impressions when new information is made available.
+These patterns fluctuate across different domains as individuals can hold entity beliefs in one area while holding incremental beliefs in another.